Personal Financial Planning

 Future careers, post-grad opportunities

 Where will you go with your Personal Financial Planning knowledge?
-You will be poised for portfolio management, banking, investments, financial services, or financial advising, among other careers.
+You will be poised for careers in portfolio management, banking, investments, financial services, or financial advising, among other careers.
 You will also be well prepared for graduate studies.

 Personal financial planning is a hot topic nowadays, and who better to teach it than Professor David Beausejour, who holds a Juris Doctorate from Suffolk University Law School and a master’s in taxation from Bryant.
 Beausejour most recently co-authored “Personal Goodwill: Three Recent Taxpayer Defeats Nevertheless Affirm Existence of a Sometimes Forgotten Asset” in the winter 2011 edition of the Journal of Taxation of Investments.
 His areas of expertise include estate and gift tax planning, financial accounting, income tax planning, and retirement tax planning.